Official claims pressure to alter Homeland Security intel

 “DHS stands in absolute opposition to any form of violent extremism whether by white supremacist extremists or anarchist extremists,” Wolf said.
 “We will continue our daily efforts to combat all forms of domestic terror.”

 Murphy said in his complaint that he was directed by Ken Cuccinelli, the acting deputy DHS secretary, to modify a section of a report to make the threat posed by white supremacists less severe.
-He was told to play up the threat posed by left-wing groups to echo administration talking points around civil unrest following the protests over the killing of George Floyd.
+He was told to play up the threat posed by left-wing groups to echo administration talking points around civil unrest following the protests over George Floyd’s death while in Minneapolis police custody.

 Murphy said he refused to alter the report because doing so would “constitute an abuse of authority and improper administration of an intelligence program.”
 He was then taken off the project.